Skip to main content

 SELECT pg_create_logical_replication_slot('slot_name', 'plugin');

-Replace 'slot_name' with a unique name for the publication slot, and 'plugin' with the name of the logical decoding plugin you intend to use for replication.
+Replace 'slot_name' with a unique name for the publication slot, and 'plugin' with the name of the logical decoding plugin to use for replication.

 Custom configurations

-Once you have granted the appropriate permissions, Data Integration will automatically generate replication slots and publications in a Postgresql database as part of its default configuration.
-However, you have the option to create dedicated replication slots or publications for specific Rivers according to your preferences.
+Once you have granted the appropriate permissions, Data Integration automatically generates replication slots and publications in a PostgreSQL database as part of its default configuration.
+You can also create dedicated replication slots or publications for specific Data Flows.

 Custom replication slots

-With Data Integration, you have the flexibility to set a custom Replication slot name.
-This name refers to the PostgreSQL logical decoding slot that is generated to stream changes from a particular plug-in for a specific database/schema.
+With Data Integration, you can set a custom replication slot name.
+This name identifies the PostgreSQL logical decoding slot that streams changes from a particular plug-in for a specific database or schema.

 note

-Run this to view the replication slots and the associated data within them:
+Run the following command to view the replication slots and their associated data:

 SELECT * FROM pg_replication_slots;